biojava/biojava.github.io/_wikis/BioJava:Tutorial:Changeability_examples.md

       private AlphabetIndex indexer;
       private ChangeListener repainter;

-dist is the distribution that this pie-chart will render. indexer will be used to consistently order the states, and repainter is a ChangeListener instance that will repaint the pie whenever dist changes.
+`dist` is the distribution that this pie-chart will render. `indexer` will be used to consistently order the states, and `repainter` is a `ChangeListener` instance that will repaint the pie whenever `dist` changes.

-The first constructor just creates an alphabet indexer and chains onto the seccond one.
+The first constructor just creates an alphabet indexer and chains onto the second one.

       public Pie(Distribution dist) {
         this(dist, AlphabetManager.getAlphabetIndex((FiniteAlphabet) dist.getAlphabet()));
       }

-The second constructor builds a couple of ChangeListener instances
+The second constructor builds a couple of `ChangeListener` instances

       public Pie(Distribution dist, AlphabetIndex indexer) {
         this.dist = dist;